sustech-topology/TopCap/additional/image/README.txt

+# STFT images

-Some examples of Images for phonetic data after short time Fourier transform
+This directory contains some examples of images for phonetic data after short-time Fourier transform.